DanielYakubov/Red-Flagger-Word-Catcher/README.md

 hate_bow = rf.get_abuse_vector(document)
 ```

 The library is designed to work with other word lists that are not built-in to the library.
 This can be managed with the `add_words` and `remove_words` methods.
+To get the current word list, there is the `get_wordlist` method.

 ## Directory 📁